GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 - [Authenticator](https://csrc.nist.gov/glossary/term/authenticator){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - Something the claimant possesses and controls (typically a cryptographic module or password) that is used to authenticate the claimant’s identity.
 In previous editions of SP 800-63, this was referred to as a token.
 - [Credential](https://csrc.nist.gov/glossary/term/credential){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - An object or data structure that authoritatively binds an identity - via an identifier or identifiers - and (optionally) additional attributes, to at least one authenticator possessed and controlled by a subscriber.
 - [Derived PIV Credential](https://csrc.nist.gov/glossary/term/derived_piv_credential){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} — A credential issued based on proof of possession and control of a PIV Card.
 Derived PIV credentials are typically used in situations that do not easily accommodate a PIV Card, such as in conjunction with mobile devices.
+- [FIDO Certification](https://fidoalliance.org/certification/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - A vendor product is found compliant through an authorized FIDO testing center or event with the FIDO Universal Authentication Framework (UAF), Universal 2 Factor (U2F), or FIDO2 specification and listed on the [FIDO Certified website](https://fidoalliance.org/certification/fido-certified-products/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.
+- FIDO2 Platform Authenticator - A FIDO-certified hardware-based authenticator leveraging the Trusted Platform Module built into a device such as a laptop, tablet, or smartphone.
+- FIDO2 Roaming Authenticator - A FIDO-certified hardware-based USB security key or smart card.
+A platform authenticator can also act as a roaming authenticator in some instances.
 - [Multi-factor Authentication (MFA)](https://csrc.nist.gov/glossary/term/multi_factor_authentication){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - An authentication system that requires more than one distinct authentication factor for successful authentication.
 Multi-factor authentication can be performed using a multi-factor authentication or by a combination of authenticators that provide different factors.
 The three authentication factors are something you know, something you have, and something you are.
 - [Phishing](https://csrc.nist.gov/glossary/term/phishing){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - A technique for attempting to acquire sensitive data, such as bank account numbers, through a fraudulent solicitation in email or on a web site, in which the perpetrator masquerades as a legitimate business or reputable person.
 - Phishing-resistant Authentication - A form of authentication not susceptible to interception or replay attacks.
-- FIDO2 Platform Authenticator - A FIDO-certified hardware-based authenticator leveraging the Trusted Platform Module built into a device such as a laptop, tablet, or smartphone.
-- FIDO2 Roaming Authenticator - A FIDO-certified hardware-based USB security key or smart card.
-A platform authenticator can also act as a roaming authenticator in some instances.
 - [Verifier Impersonation](https://csrc.nist.gov/glossary/term/verifier_impersonation){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}  Verifier impersonation attacks, sometimes referred to as “phishing attacks,” are attempts by fraudulent verifiers and RPs to fool an unwary claimant into authenticating to an impostor website.
 In prior versions of SP 800-63, protocols resistant to verifier-impersonation attacks were also referred to as “strongly MitM resistant.

 ## Audience